aws-observability/observability-best-practices/docs/en/guides/databases.md

 ## MySQL Specific Options

-• General Logs
+* General Logs
-• Slow query logs
+* Slow query logs
-• Processlist
+* Processlist
-• InnoDB Monitor
+* InnoDB Monitor
-• Global Status
+* Global Status
-• Performance Schema
+* Performance Schema
-• Sys Schema
+* Sys Schema
-• Information_schema.Innodb_metrics
+* Information_schema.Innodb_metrics

+## PostgreSQL Specific Options
+* Publish your database logs (Postgresql.log and Upgrade.log) to Amazon CloudWatch.
+* Enable Query Logs.
+Query information will be included in the Postgresql.log file.
+   - log_min_duration_statements
+   - log_statement

+   Query information will be included in the Postgresql.log file.

+> TODO: Add CLI commands to do that

 ## References for more information